 died (humans) = kshtauva

 Eah is kshtauva.
-(He has died.)
+(He died.)

 fell = kfalla

 Geshtah, is da bohm kfalla.
+(Yesterday, the tree fell.)

 fell asleep = eikshlohfa